hajle-silesia/file-content-converter/README.md

 ### About
 This repository is responsible for:
-- converting BeerSmith XML recipe to dict, used further by application
+- converting BeerSmith XML recipe to dict

 ### Installation
 Setup: